EETN Honorary Member Distinction Policy

 1. Eligibility and completeness check

-3. Discussion of the leading nominations and verification of key claims where required
+2. Discussion of the leading nominations based on the criteria A-D above and verification of key claims where required

-4. Preparation of a written recommendation and a short public justification (60–120 words)
+4. Preparation of a short public justification of the final decision (60–120 words)

 The honored persons are announced at the General Assembly and at the EETN conference and are published on EETN channels.